 When you’re dependent on any drug, you may experience physical cravings for it.
 Mentally, you might wish that you could stop taking it, and you don’t believe you really need it.
 Your body sends signals to your brain that indicate otherwise.

 Unfortunately, benzo dependence alone doesn’t last very long for most people.
 It usually doesn’t take much time before they form addictions to drugs like Klonopin.
 Dependence does require people to get treatment in order to stop taking their medication safely.
+It would be easier to withdraw and recover from Klonopin if you seeked out treatment before becoming addicted.

 Once you begin taking clonazepam, you’ll probably notice that you experience some side effects.
 This is normal with any drug, and some of its effects will fade as you continue to take it.